Inventoryframework/inventoryframework.github.io/FAQ.md

 ---
 ### Q: Can the system be used for a more traditional inventory system where all items are 1x1?
 A: Of course!
-Containers have styles, and the List style already converts all items into 1x1.
+Containers have styles, and the `Traditional` style converts all items into 1x1.

 ---
 ### Q: Will stats/attributes or ability systems of any kind be added?